Fiorello La Guardia: Death and legacy

-La Guardia was a man of short stature; his height is sometimes given as 5 ft 0 in, but an article in The New York Times in 2006 gave his height as 5 ft 2 in.
 La Guardia died of pancreatic cancer in his home at 5020 Goodridge Avenue, in the Fieldston neighborhood of Riverdale, Bronx, on September 20, 1947, aged 64.
 La Guardia is interred at Woodlawn Cemetery in the Bronx.

 Legacy

 American Labor Party campaign poster featuring Vito Marcantonio as a candidate for reelection to Congress, 1948.
 Above him the faces of Franklin D. Roosevelt, La Guardia, and Henry A. Wallace look on.

 A 1993 survey of historians, political scientists, and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked La Guardia as the best American big-city mayor to serve between the years 1820 and 1993.
 According to a biographer, Mason B. Williams, his close collaboration with Roosevelt's New Deal proved a striking success in linking national money and local needs.
 La Guardia enabled the political recognition of new groups that had been largely excluded from the political system, such as Jews and Italians.
-His administration (in cooperation with Robert Moses) gave New York its modern infrastructure.
+His administration in cooperation with Moses gave New York its modern infrastructure.
 His far-sighted goals raised ambitions for new levels of urban possibility.
 According to Thomas Kessner, trends since his tenure mean that "people would be afraid of allowing anybody to take that kind of power".